 During the acclimatization day, at Phu gaon, we will engage in a side trip excursion to Himlung Himal Base Camp that soars between the elevations of 4890 meters to 4920 meters, which unravels the beauty of the highlands, showcasing the dramatic glacial landscapes and panoramic close-up view of Himlung Himal at 7128 meters, becoming your reward after a hard endeavor, and boasting your energy, for further trek, on the remaining days.
 This side trip doesn't include any technical or demanding experiences; in fact, it is an intellectual way to acclimate your body before hitting the higher elevation further, showing a unique insight into the mountains and the alpine navigation route.

-How much does the Nar Phu Valley Trek cost in 2026 and 2027?
+Nar Phu Valley Trek Cost in 2026 and 2027

-Our 12-day Nar Phu Valley Trekking cost ranges from $ 1049 and goes up to $ 1299, per head, which highly depends on the number of hikers that your group holds, as the higher the count of hikers, the group has, the pricing gets minimized accordingly.
+Our 12-day Nar Phu Trekking cost ranges from $ 1049 and goes up to $ 1299, per head, which highly depends on the number of hikers that your group holds, as the higher the count of hikers, the group has, the pricing gets minimized accordingly.
 Meanwhile, the trek to Nar Phu costs range from USD 1400 and go up to USD 1500, depending on several factors, like distance covered, number of days (duration of the trip), solo or group trip, and the kind of transportation you are seeking to reach the trailhead.

 Whereas, for a private solo trek, the price stands out to be USD 1299, per head, which covers all the requirements for the trip, from the basic facilities like, meals (3 times Breakfast, Lunch and Dinner), accommodations, transportation to reach the point, to the arrangements of experienced licensed guide, paperwok, regarding the required permits with other additional complimentary services as well.